-It was because of the ability to have both agriculture and trade.
+It was because of our ability to have both agriculture and trade.
 So we had weaving and threaded clothes.
-Excess wealth meant a need for, and the ability to fortify cities.
-A territorial state means the ability to send and receive diplomatic missions.
-The foreign influence means new ideas.
-That was how this region obtained Hinduism and Buddhism from India.
-And later, Islam.
+Excess food and wealth meant a need for – and the ability to – fortify cities.
+A territorial state meant the ability to send and receive diplomatic missions.
+The foreign influence meant new ideas.

 And that accounts for everything that is different between us today, whose ancestors were here together in those old and ancient times.

 But for the vast majority of human history, this was not so.
 Tribes defined their unit by social ties and kinship.
 Territory is the land the tribe ranges in for resources, not what defined the tribe.
 Even when there were states, the borders were porous.
 If you pledged yourself the subject of a king, and obeyed his laws, very likely that was enough to make you a citizen.

 Indeed, in the indigenous worldview, her Dayak identity is enough.
-But in our modern world, she is Indonesian, whereas other tribes of the Dayak nation across the border in Sarawak, are Malaysian.
+But in our modern worldview, she is Indonesian.
+Whereas other tribes of the Dayak nation across the border in Sarawak, are Malaysian.

-Conflicts in worldview
+Conflicts in worldviews

 There are good reasons why the world changed the way it did.
-But my point is that the change to nationalism is very recent.
-In the evolutionary human psyche, what feels more natural to most of us is still what came from the aeons before.
+But in the human psyche, at this time, what feels more natural to most of us is still what came from the aeons before.

 It is not merely a philosophical question in an age of the greatest refugee crisis in history.
-And for the Mah Meri, boundaries of land and the concept of ‘owning’ it, is a very real question.
+And for the Mah Meri, boundaries of land and the concept of ‘owning’ it, is a very real and imminent question.

 It was what I thought about, when I watched the silhouette of cargo ships in the background, as the villagers went forth to their ritual platform.
 Like a different kind of sea spectre.

 Not a guardian.
 But the omen of a future exile.

 If you have the opportunity to sign up for this unique cultural experience, here are some tips to help you have a good time.
 Look up ‘Mah Meri’ on this website, to see if they are receiving tourist guests for any ceremonies.

 - The puja pantai is conducted out on the sand flats which are only revealed at low tide.
 Wear trekking sandals, or flip-flops.
 Or at least shoes you can easily wash afterwards.

 When you attend other people’s religious ceremonies, be aware that it is real to them.
 Even if you don’t believe yourself, respect means you recognise that they do.
-The puja pantai is a religious ceremony carried out as an expression of the Mah Meri culture and not for the benefit of tourists.
+The puja pantai is a religious ceremony carried out as an expression of Mah Meri culture, and not for the benefit of tourists.
 It is not a performance.

 - The entire length from the far marker to the offering platform is the path for the spirit.
 A width of maybe four feet on each side was cleared when I was there.
 The spirit, being a sea spirit, will approach from the sea.
-Therefore it is rude to stand at the end of the path (where the left arrow points to), no matter how awesome that angle is for your photograph of the platform (where the right arrow is pointing).
+Therefore it is rude to stand at the end of the path (where the left arrow points to), no matter how awesome that angle is to photograph the platform (where the right arrow is pointing).
 Wait until the ritual is over.

 - Do not crowd or approach the shamans during the ceremony.
 They are most likely in a trance, and channeling an ancestor spirit from the hidden world.
 Firstly, they are not in an aware state, and/or you might displease the spirit possessing him.
-Secondly, the people believe it is dangerous for you, because the spirit may decide to inhabit you instead – and then be difficult to dismiss.
+Secondly, the people believe it is dangerous for you, because the spirit may decide to inhabit you instead, and then might be difficult to dismiss.